zapier/visual-builder/docs/_quickstart/auth.md

 ![Zapier Example OAuth Authentication](https://cdn.zappy.app/d57f6aee066334937f1b8f7ed7cb956e.gif)

-_Many Zapier integrations use OAuth2 authentication to connect user accounts, including Zapier's built-in GitHub integration_
+_Many Zapier integrations use OAuth v2 authentication to connect user accounts, including Zapier's built-in GitHub integration_

 The first thing to set up is authentication.
 Your integration defines how Zapier’s platform authenticates with the API and what data needs to be collected from users to allow access to their accounts.
 Zapier supports most popular authentication schemes, including basic auth with username and password, API key auth, digest, session, and OAuth v2.